12 hidden treasures in Rome

 - Don’t sweat the small stuff – you’re on holiday – take your time – be polite – just breathe and remember how lucky you are to have the opportunity to travel and explore the world.

-All the more frustrating aspects of travel are taken care of leaving you free to relax, soak up the ambience and focus on the delights of the destination.
+Big Yellow Suitcase boutique small group travel aims to deliver a perfect balance between group activities and free time to explore alone or with newly made friends.
+We’ll take care of all the more frustrating aspects of travel leaving you free to relax, soak up the ambience and focus on the delights of the destination.

 Don’t miss Holiday Expo in Adelaide this weekend 13/14 February.
 If you’re still to book your travel for this year or looking for ideas for extensions this is one not to be missed.
 There will be special deals on offer which are exclusive to this Expo so if you miss the Expo you’ll miss out.